NicolasSlmetal/alura-nodejs-express-mongodb/README.md

-# 2404-api-node-express
+# api-node-express-mongodb
-Projeto utilizado no curso da Alura
+A REST API develop with Alura courses of NodeJS, Express and MongoDB